Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 • Step 1: Preheat The Oven

-Add room temperature unsalted butter or salted butter to a small or medium saucepan over medium heat.
+Add room-temperature unsalted butter to a small or medium saucepan over medium heat.

-Stir frequently with a rubber spatula or wooden spoon until you have melted butter.
+Stir frequently with a rubber silicone spatula or wooden spoon until it's melted butter.

-Once you have melted butter, it will foam.
+Once the butter is melted, it will foam.

-Keep a very close eye on the melted butter for a brown color.
+Keep a very close eye on the butter for a brown color.

-The melted butter will begin to have a nutty aroma and brown bits on the bottom of the saucepan.
+The butter will begin to have a nutty brown butter aroma and brown bits on the bottom of the saucepan.

-Remove the medium saucepan from the heat and put the saucepan on a cool burner.
+Remove the saucepan from the heat and it cool.

-This will prevent the browned butter from getting too dark or burnt.
+This will prevent the butter from getting too dark or burnt.

 I do this with our browned butter every time for all our cookie recipes and it has never burned.